Personal Injury Lawyers Get New York City Policeman a $3 Million Settlement

 Our client, a 38 year-old high school guidance counselor, sustained brain injury (TBI) after being struck in the head by a door.
 The client walked through the left door of a pair of swinging doors while walking downstairs during a fire alarm.
 To get downstairs, he was required to walk in front of the right door, which was pushed by a student and struck our client in the head.
 Over several months, he lost his balance, developed the inability to speak properly, and became hypersensitive to noises.
 He has been disabled since the accident and now receives social security disability.
 The jury found that the Board of Education was responsible for maintaining a dangerous and defective door and awarded a total of $6 million in compensation.

-$5 Million Verdict for Medical Malpractice
+Lawyers Win $5 Million Verdict for Medical Malpractice

 Our client suffered a stroke and was left unattended for six hours in a hospital emergency room hallway.
 The ER doctor ordered a CAT scan, but hospital employees said that the CAT scanner was not operating properly.
 The patient was finally transferred to another hospital, where the stroke was diagnosed and an operation was performed to attempt to remove a blood clot from his brain.
 However, due to the delay in treatment, our client’s condition deteriorated and he died after living six months in a nursing home.
 Our client had worked as a dental technician and earned approximately $25,000 annually.
 He had lived with and helped to support his 80 year-old father.
+The Lawyers at Ronvil Law firm in New York City, were able to win the client $5 Million dollars in this medical malpractice lawsuit.

 $4.75 Million Settlement for Lead Poisoning